JavaScript is required

 How to form and use the passive voice in Italian - Banner

 Learning Italian grammar can feel overwhelming at first, especially when you get to the passive voice.
 But here's the thing: the Italian passive voice follows pretty logical rules once you understand the basic structure.
 You'll use essere plus a past participle, make sure everything agrees in gender and number, and boom, you've got yourself a passive sentence.
-This guide breaks down exactly how to form the passive voice in Italian, which tenses to use, and when you'd actually want to use it instead of the active voice.
+This guide breaks down exactly how to form the passive voice in Italian, which tenses to use, and when you'd want to use it instead of the active voice.

-What is the passive voice in Italian?
+What is the passive voice in Italian

 The passive voice in Italian works similarly to English in terms of function.
 When you use the passive construction, the subject of the sentence receives the action instead of performing it.
 The person or thing doing the action either gets mentioned with a preposition or disappears entirely from the sentence.